Is Texas a Community Property State?

 For example, if a spouse places their inheritance into a joint checking account that can be used and accessed by the other spouse, it may be classified as community property.

-So for instance, if a wife received an inheritance, a gift, or compensation from a personal injury settlement and wants it to remain separate property, it’s important that she maintain that designation by keeping it separate from her husband and not commingle the funds with community property money.
+So, for instance, if a wife receives an inheritance, a gift, or compensation from a personal injury settlement and wants it to remain separate property, it’s important that she maintains that designation by keeping it separate from her husband and not commingling the funds with community property money.

 Generally, any assets or liabilities obtained by a spouse before the marriage are that spouse’s separate property.
-A spouse’s separate property is generally not subject to division by a divorce court.
+A spouse’s separate property is usually not subject to division by a divorce court.

 However, it can often become more complicated.
-For example, if either community property or one spouse’s separate property contributes to the maintenance, support or repairs of the other spouse’s separate property, a claim of reimbursement for those contributions may arise in some circumstances.
+For example, if either community property or one spouse’s separate property contributes to the maintenance, support or repairs of the other spouse’s separate property, a reimbursement claim for those contributions may arise in some circumstances.

-This is only one example of many possible marital property issues that often arise in divorce cases.
-As Houston divorce attorneys, we will help you identify issues pertaining to community property and separate property in your divorce.
+This is one example of many possible marital property issues that often arise in divorce cases.
+As Houston divorce attorneys, we will help you identify issues about community property and separate property in your divorce.

-If you are concerned about protecting your rights in a complex Texas community property dispute, you should turn to an experienced Houston divorce lawyer at The Larson Law Office for guidance.
+Suppose you are concerned about protecting your rights in a complex Texas community property dispute.
+You should turn to an experienced Houston divorce lawyer at The Larson Law Office for guidance.
 Call us today at (713) 221-9088 or send us an online message for a free case review.

 Texas Community Property & Inheritance Overview